kantu-lang/kantu/docs/getting_started/overview.md

 Calling a labeled function with correctly labeled but misordered arguments (e.g., like `still_legal_but_frowned_upon` in the above example) will **always be legal**.

-However, in a future version of Pamlihu, this may result in warnings.
+However, in a future version of Kantu, this may result in warnings.

 #### Order of `~` and `-`